COVID-19: Documenting the MSU Experience

 - Resource availability (shopping, cooking)

 Through these efforts we are co-creating a living community archive, one which seeks to document the MSU experience in full.
-These records will constitute the "'COVID-19: Documenting the MSU Experience' Collection", which will be preserved and made accessible in MSU's Special Collections and Archives.
+These records will constitute the "'COVID-19: Documenting the MSU Experience' Collection", which will be preserved and made accessible in MSU's Archives and Special Collections.

 Please note that we are working separately with MSU faculty members to collect student assignments related to COVID-19.
 If you are a student who has completed such an assignment, check with your instructor before submitting that material here.
 Conversely, if you are a faculty member who has assigned students work which is related to COVID-19 and are interested in depositiong this material in the archives, please contact Jan Zauha at firstname.lastname@example.org.
 If you are a Gallatin County resident who is not affiliated with MSU, you can contribute your own reflections through the Gallatin History Museum’s “Gallatin County: A Community Memoir Project”.